hariprakashdhoddubasker/GSTBillingSystem/README.md

 - Build the project in Visual Studio, resolving all references and dependencies.

 ### 5. Run & Usage
-- Launch the RishiSilvers application.
+- Launch the GSTBillingSystem application.
 - Populate the **Master Data** section by adding some products and customers.
 - Go to the **Billing** section to create a new invoice:
   - Select a customer.